 77%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a strong troubleshooting skill with excellent actionability and workflow clarity.
-The step-by-step diagnostic process is well-sequenced with clear validation checkpoints and escalation paths.
-The main weaknesses are minor verbosity (some preamble and repeated instructions) and the monolithic structure that could benefit from splitting detailed error patterns into separate referenced files.
+The step-by-step diagnostic process is well-sequenced with clear validation checkpoints and feedback loops, particularly for the DevToolsActivePort error.
+Minor improvements could be made in conciseness (trimming the preamble and some explanatory text) and progressive disclosure (splitting detailed error patterns into referenced files).

 Suggestions

-Consider extracting the detailed error patterns (Step 2 subsections) into a separate ERRORS.md reference file to improve progressive disclosure and reduce the main file length.
+Consider extracting the detailed error patterns in Step 2 into a separate ERRORS.md reference file, keeping only a summary table in the main skill with links to detailed guidance.

 | Dimension | Reasoning | Score |